 - Since now you can select to declare function parameter as const while extracting parameter in CLion:

 - The getter/setter generation (

 ⌘Non OS X) was improved greatly with this build.
 First, setters are available for union members now.
-Second, we’ve fixed the behaviour for arrays – correct getters are generated for one-dimentional arrays (can be also static); incorrect code that was generated before in all other cases was removed.
+Second, we’ve fixed the behavior for arrays – the correct getters are generated for one-dimensional arrays (can be also static); incorrect code that was generated before in all other cases was removed.
 By the way, for static members CLion now reasonably suggests static setters.